ivannz/general-scribbles/on-composition.md

 The overall narrative follows the classic structure: from general to specific.
 We introduce something, develop it, draw conclusions, and move on either by getting more specific, or shifting focus onto the connected topic or related concept.
+Focus on a single idea within a paragraph, section, plot, or table.

-Paragraph contain one complete piece of though and their structure is the same: intro-main-outro, -- with cohesive devices interspersed here and there to string them together.
+Paragraph contains one complete piece of thought and its structure is the same: intro-main-outro, -- with cohesive devices interspersed here and there to string them together.
 Paragraphs themselves exist within this narration flow: some paragraphs introduce, other relay ideas concepts and the rest summarize or draw conclusion from the narrative in the former.